0xBEN/WriteupTemplates/Generic-Writeup-Template-Obsidian-Optimized.md

 >       - See here: https://notes.benheater.com/books/active-directory/page/powershell-ad-module-on-any-domain-host-as-any-user
 >     - Can you dump and pass/crack local user / admin hashes from the SAM using your current access?
 >     - Can you dump and pass/crack hashes from LSA using your current access?
+>     - Any deleted objects in AD?
+>       - `Get-ADObject -IncludeDeletedObjects -Filter 'Deleted -eq $true'`
+>       - Can you restore them?
+>         - `Get-ADObject -IncludeDeletedObjects -Filter 'Deleted -eq $true' | Restore-ADObject`
+>       - Re-run BloodHound.
+Does this open any new attack paths?
 >
 > - *nix
 >     - Check if joined to a domain